grace-raper/lastfm-widget/README.md

 #### artists I have on repeat:
 <!-- LASTFM-TOP-ARTIST:START -->
 1. [The Head and the Heart](https://www.last.fm/music/The+Head+and+the+Heart) - listened to 38 times this week
-2. [Fleetwood Mac](https://www.last.fm/music/Fleetwood+Mac) - listened to 14 times this week
+2. [Dawes](https://www.last.fm/music/Dawes) - listened to 18 times this week
-3. [Harry Styles](https://www.last.fm/music/Harry+Styles) - listened to 11 times this week
+3. [Fleetwood Mac](https://www.last.fm/music/Fleetwood+Mac) - listened to 14 times this week
-4. [Beach Weather](https://www.last.fm/music/Beach+Weather) - listened to 10 times this week
+4. [Harry Styles](https://www.last.fm/music/Harry+Styles) - listened to 11 times this week
-5. [Young the Giant](https://www.last.fm/music/Young+the+Giant) - listened to 10 times this week
+5. [Beach Weather](https://www.last.fm/music/Beach+Weather) - listened to 10 times this week
 <!-- LASTFM-TOP-ARTIST:STOP -->

 #### the song I've hyperfixated on this month: